-Frank Ambrose
+Frank J. Ambrose

 Frank J. Ambrose, Mike 3/5 Frank went into the USMC straight after graduating from high school.
 He went to boot camp at Parris Island SC.
 From there he went to ITR at Camp Lejeune NC.
 There he received special advanced weapons training.
 After completing his training he went straight to Vietnam as a M-60 machine gunner (MOS 0331).

 He was temporally assigned to H&S then permanently to Mike company 3/5.
 While in Vietnam he served in many combat operations.
-Some of these included Operation ESSEX, Operation AUBURN, the big TET offensive of 1968, Operation ALAMO and Operation HOUSTON.
+Some of these included Operation AUBURN, the big TET offensive of 1968, and Operation HOUSTON.
 He was wounded 3 times by the NVA while on recon and ambush patrols.
 He was shot by an AK-47 assault riffle, wounded by a booby trap explosion and received shrapnel wounds in the face and chest from an enemy grenade.

 After Vietnam he was medivaced to a hospital platoon in Okinawa to recover from his injuries.
 Then was sent to San Miguel and Subic Bay, Philippines where he was assigned to a detached guard company.
 Later he went to Camp Pendleton.
 Then back to Camp Lejeune where he received his Honorable discharge from the USMC.
+After the service, Frank obtained his degree in Criminal Justice.
+He was a Law Enforcement officer in Florida for 24 years.
+His major hobbies now are Amateur Radio "W4QV" and deer hunting.
+He has had major problems caused by the scar tissue inside his body from his injuries.

-His most memorable memories from Vietnam were as follows:
+Most memorable memories from Vietnam were as follows:

 We were finally able to spend a few nights in a tent inside our perimeter instead of a muddy fox hole.
 Some damn gook shot a couple of sniper rounds into the tent.
 We had just that day been re-supplied with ammo.
 There were 4 tanks in the perimeter which was very rare.
 Everyone went to the perimeter wall including the tanks and opened up.
 The woods and trees were virtually mowed down by the ammunition that was being put out.
 The word must have spread among the enemy as we were told that perimeter never received any more sniper rounds.
 Mortar attacks continued on a regular basis.